-Child abduction can arise as a result of family breakdown where one parent has family outside England and Wales and returns to that family with their children without the consent of either the other parent (referred to as the “left behind parent”) or permission of the Court.
-Similarly, a parent might come to England and Wales with the children on family breakdown without the consent of the left behind parent or permission of the court in the foreign jurisdiction.
+Child abduction can result from family breakdown where one parent has family outside England and Wales and returns to that family with their children without the consent of either the other parent (referred to as the “left behind parent”) or permission of the Court.
+Similarly, a parent might come to England and Wales with the children on a family breakdown without the left-behind parent’s consent or the court’s permission in the foreign jurisdiction.

-If parents believe there is an imminent risk of abduction there are emergency steps that can be taken to prevent the removal and protect the child.
+If parents believe there is an imminent risk of abduction, emergency steps can be taken to prevent the removal and protect the child.
 Urgent legal advice should be sought immediately.
 Public Funding is usually available.

-Contact Osbornes Law to prevent the removal of a child
+How to prevent the abduction of a child

-If you are concerned that the other parent may try to abduct your child or permanently remove him/her from the UK, we can apply to the court for a Prohibited Steps order, a Residence order and/or a Parental Responsibility order as is most appropriate to your case.
-This will state that your child cannot be taken out of the UK and may even require the surrender of your child’s passport and /or the passport of the parent you fear may be planning to abduct your child..
+If you are concerned that the other parent may try to abduct your child or permanently remove him/her from the UK, we can apply to the court for a Prohibited Steps Order, a Residence order and/or a Parental Responsibility order as is most appropriate to your case.
+This will state that your child cannot be taken out of the UK and may even require surrendering your child’s passport and /or the parent’s passport you fear may be planning to abduct your child.

-We can also assist you in alerting the police so that details of your child can be circulated to the relevant authorities such as all ports and border agents.
+We can also assist you in alerting the police so that your child’s details can be circulated to the relevant authorities, such as all ports and border agents.

-In the situation where the parent you fear may abduct your child has dual citizenship, we can help you draft a letter to the embassy or consulate of any other country where the other parent may attempt to obtain a passport for your child.
-We can ask them not to issue a passport, although we cannot force them to do so.
+If the parent you fear may abduct your child has dual citizenship, we can help you draft a letter to the embassy or consulate of any other country where the other parent may attempt to obtain a passport for your child.
+We can ask them not to issue a passport, although we cannot force them to.